About us

 Demonstrate how to improve benefits and co-benefits of pollinator restoration for nature and people

-By quantifying the links between pollinators, plants, and other elements of biodiversity to human well-being in agricultural case-study areas, RestPoll will quantify the direct and indirect co-benefits of pollinator and pollination restoration for provisioning ecosystem services such as crop production, human nutrition, health and cultural or aesthetic values such as the beauty of landscapes, and human well-being in general.
+By quantifying the links between pollinators, plants, and other elements of biodiversity to human well-being in agricultural case study areas, RestPoll will quantify the direct and indirect co-benefits of pollinator and pollination restoration for provisioning ecosystem services such as crop production, human nutrition, health and cultural or aesthetic values such as the beauty of landscapes, and human well-being in general.

 Support the development of pollinator-friendly policies and market conditions